yambo-code/yambopy/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We can use yambopy to examine different run levels.
 For instance, the approximations
-used to obtain the screening are the: (i) static screening or COHSEX, plasmon-pole
+used to obtain the screening are the:

+    (i) static screening or COHSEX

+    (ii) plasmon-pole approximation (PPA)

+    (iii) Real axis integration.

-approximations (PPA), or real axis integration.
-We have set the same parameters for
+We have set the same parameters for each run, just changing the variable name
-each run, just changing the variable name for the number of bands and the cut-off of the screening.
+for the number of bands and the cut-off of the screening.

 .. code-block:: bash